rsandel94/MyCypressApp/README.md

 ![test0](pic1.PNG)

 ### Test 1: The Name Field
-In this section I will include the code snippets I input along with any edits I made.
-All the information can be accessed in the link provided above.

 describe('The Name Field', () => {
   it("Doesn't have a name", () => {